Aamir2786/rental_analytics/README.md

-# dbt Rental Data Analysis Project
+# dbt Rental Data Modeling Project

 This **dbt** (data build tool) project transforms raw data from a **Rental Property Management System** into a **Star Schema** optimized for analytical reporting and Business Intelligence (BI).